Particular/docs.particular.net/servicecontrol/servicecontrol-instances/configuration.md

 This entry should be set to `false` if there is no external process reading messages from the `Error Forwarding Queue`.

-See [Installation](installation.md) for details on how to set this at install time.
+See [deployment](/servicecontrol/servicecontrol-instances/deployment/) for details on how to set this at install time. <!-- //TODO make this more elegant -->

 ## Plugin-specific